-- (1) Stanford and Jo Ann Taylor are co-trustees of the Taylor Family Trust and have shared voting and investment power over these - (2) Includes 818,039 shares over which Marshall MacCready has investment power but over which Dr. MacCready has voting power pursuant to a proxy granted to him by Marshall MacCready.
-Marshall MacCready is the son of Dr. MacCready (3) Includes 818,039 shares over which Parker MacCready has investment power but over which Dr. MacCready has voting power (3) Includes 818,039 shares over which Parker MacCready has investment power but over which Dr. MacCready has voting power - pursuant to a proxy granted to him by Parker MacCready.
-Parker MacCready is the son of Dr. MacCready. - pulsuant to a proxy granted to mint by Parket machedus, Parket machedus is the soul oil.
-Machedus, Parket Machedus (4) Includes 818,039 shares over which Tyler MacCready has investment power but over which Dr. MacCready has voting power pursuant to a proxy granted to him by Tyler MacCready.
-Tyler MacCready is the son of Dr. MacCready has voting power pursuant to a proxy granted to him by Tyler MacCready.
-Tyler MacCready is the son of Dr. MacCready is the trustee, and 818,039 shares held by each of Dr. MacCready's children, Marshall MacCready, Parker MacCready and Tyler MacCready, over which Dr. MacCready has voting power pursuant to proxies granted to him by his children.
+- (1) Stanford and Jo Ann Taylor are co-trustees of the Taylor Family Trust and have shared voting and investment power over these shares - (2) Includes 818,039 shares over which Marshall MacCready has investment power but over which Dr. MacCready has voting power pursuant to a proxy granted to him by Marshall MacCready.
+Marshall MacCready is the son of Dr. MacCready. - (3) Includes 818,039 shares over which Parker MacCready has investment power but over which Dr. MacCready has voting power pursuant to a proxy granted to him by Parker MacCready.
+Parker MacCready is the son of Dr. MacCready. - (4) Includes 818,039 shares over which Tyler MacCready has investment power but over which Dr. MacCready has voting power pursuant to a proxy granted to him by Tyler MacCready.
+Tyler MacCready is the son of Dr. MacCready. - (5) Includes 3,092,635 shares held in the P. and J. MacCready Living Trust (Restated), of which Dr. MacCready is the trustee, and 818,039 shares held by each of Dr. MacCready's children, Marshall MacCready, Parker MacCready and Tyler MacCready, over which Dr. MacCready has voting power pursuant to proxies granted to him by his children.
 Dr. MacCready disclaims beneficial ownership of any securities in which he does not have a pecuniary interest. - (6) Includes 3,842,392 shares held by the Conver Family Trust, of which Mr. Conver is one of the trustees; 768,795 shares held by the Whiting Family Limited Partnership, over which Mr. Conver, as one of its limited partners, has voting control; 32,374 shares held by each of Mr. Conver's children, Brent Conver, Morgan Conver and Nicholas Conver, over which Mr. Conver has voting power pursuant to a voting agreement; and 3,092,635 shares held by the P. and J. MacCready Living Trust (Restated), over which Mr. Conver has voting power pursuant to a voting agreement.
 The voting agreement will terminate automatically upon completion of this offering.
-Mr. Conver disclaims beneficial ownership of any securities in which he does not have a pecuniary interest.
-Includes options to purchase 109,086 shares of our common stock that are fully vested and immediately exercisable. - (8) Includes options to purchase 49,265 shares of our common stock that are fully vested and immediately exercisable.
-(9) Includes options to purchase 63,340 shares of our common stock that are fully vested and immediately exercisable. - (10) Includes options to purchase 54,895 shares of our common stock that are fully vested and immediately exercisable.
+Mr. Conver disclaims beneficial ownership of any securities in which he does not have a pecuniary interest. - (7) Includes options to purchase 109,086 shares of our common stock that are fully vested and immediately exercisable. - (8) Includes options to purchase 49,265 shares of our common stock that are fully vested and immediately exercisable. - (9) Includes options to purchase 63,340 shares of our common stock that are fully vested and immediately exercisable. - (10) Includes options to purchase 54,895 shares of our common stock that are fully vested and immediately exercisable. - (11) Includes options to purchase 4,223 shares of our common stock that are fully vested and immediately exercisable. - (12) Includes options to purchase 4,223 shares of our common stock that are fully vested and immediately exercisable. - (12) Includes options to purchase 4,223 shares of our common stock that are fully vested and immediately exercisable.

-(11) Includes options to purchase 4,223 shares of our common stock that are fully vested and immediately exercisable. - (12) Includes options to purchase 4,223 shares of our common stock that are fully vested and immediately exercisable.
-(13) Includes options to purchase 2,815 shares of our common stock that are fully vested and immediately exercisable. - (14) Includes options to purchase 16,891 shares of our common stock that are fully vested and immediately exercisable - (15) Includes options to purchase 316,701 shares of our common stock held by Joseph S. Edwards that are fully vested and immediately exercisable.
+(13) Includes options to purchase 2,815 shares of our common stock that are fully vested and immediately exercisable. - (14) Includes options to purchase 16,891 shares of our common stock that are fully vested and immediately exercisable. - (15) Includes options to purchase 316,701 shares of our common stock held by Joseph S. Edwards that are fully vested and immediately exercisable.
 Includes options to purchase 197,058 shares of our common stock held by Cathleen S. Cline that are fully vested and immediately exercisable.